 This brief tour of a simple patcher will show the basic typology of simple programs written in Max: object boxes that perform command actions within a patch; message boxes that allow us to create messages that can be sent to the objects; comment boxes that allow us to document our patchers to make them easier to understand.

 Take a look at the patcher 01mHello.
-At the top right-hand side of the patch window, we can see three types of boxes.
+At the top-center of the patcher window, we can see three types of boxes.

 The first element is the box labeled print.
-This is an object box, and can be recognized by its rounded outline and (in this case) a small "port" at the top left that we call an inlet.
+This is an object box, and can be recognized by its light grey border and (in this case) a small "port" at the top left that we call an inlet.
 Object boxes are the basic logic element of Max – they contain functions that perform some sort of task, and operate like miniature programs within the larger environment.

 Just below the object box is a message box (labelled with the word "message").
-These are visually different from the object box – they have a gray background, and do not have an outline.
+These are visually different from the object box – they have a gray background, and do not have a border.
 Message boxes contain some information (called a message) that can be sent to objects, and can operate as either commands or control data.

 Max programs function by passing messages between objects.
 Object boxes can be connected to one another, and message boxes can be used to originate or, in some cases, process messages that are used to control other objects.

 When you first opened this patcher, it was in a "locked" state – meaning that you cannot edit any of the objects or text in the window.
 When a patcher is locked, the intention is that it be used as a program.
 Since the power of Max is that we can edit and manipulate these programs to do whatever we like, let's unlock this patch and do some editing.